BSA Annual Conference 2020

 Contemporary explorations of bodies generate a broad range of potential thematic questions for the conference in 2020.
 These include, but are not restricted to: What role are bodies playing in current disputes over who is a citizen in different global locations and who has the right to cross state boundaries?
 Does the concept of the ‘social body’ retain validity in contexts of fragmented identities and fractured ties to the state?
 Looking at issues such as disability and age, how important are bodies as vehicles for citizenship rights and welfare entitlement?
 What do contemporary disputes over gender and the body say about the intersection of medical, scientific and political classifications in establishing legitimate bodies’?
 In what ways do bodies play into intersectional dynamics of inequality and marginalisation?
 How important are bodies in understanding some of the costs of long-term austerity?

 The BSA Annual Conference is the primary annual conference for sociology in the UK with opportunities for everyone connected to the discipline.

 See you there!
 In the meantime, take a look at the highlights from 2019.

-- Deadline for Abstract submissions: Friday, 11 October 2019
+- Deadline for Abstract submissions: Tuesday, 15 October 2019 *EXTENDED DEADLINE*

 - Abstract decisions to go out: No later than Friday, 29 November 2019